-When settings.DEBUG = True, tasks will be executed synchronously just like regular function calls.
+When settings.DEBUG = True, and settings.HUEY is a dict that does not explicitly specify a value for immediate, tasks will be executed synchronously just like regular function calls.
 The purpose of this is to avoid running both Redis and an additional consumer process while developing or running tests.
 If you prefer to use a live storage engine when DEBUG is enabled, you can specify immediate_use_memory=False - which still runs Huey in immediate mode, but using a live storage API.
-To completely disable immediate mode when DEBUG is set, specify immediate=False in your settings.
+To completely disable immediate mode when DEBUG is set, you can specify immediate=False in your settings.

 '''

 settings.py

 HUEY = {

 'name': 'my-app',

 To run Huey in "immediate" mode with a live storage API, specify

 immediate_use_memory=False.

 'immediate_use_memory': False,

 OR:

 To run Huey in "live" mode regardless of whether DEBUG is enabled,

 specify immediate=False.

 'immediate': False,

 }

 '''